alex-shef/mysite/README.md

 `terrafrom apply`

+Every service has UI (jenkins.domain, argocd.domain, grafana.domain).

+A Jenkins job is created and a build version is changed in the Jenkinsfile manually.
+The Github repo and webhook are configured in the github.tf

    ***

-The user can view posts, share, comment, log in to his blog account and edit it, as well as reset a forgotten password and create a new one.
+A user can view posts, share, comment, log in to his blog account and edit it, as well as reset a forgotten password and create a new one.

 In the Django admin panel, you can create and manage publications using the WYSIWYG editor "Summernote".
 You can also manage users and comments.